- 2015 Festival

 His poster will present a dramatic depiction of the mythological goddess, Mnemosyne and her nine daughters, “the Muses.”
 Mnemosyne is the Titan goddess of memory and remembrance; her name translation to “memory personified.”
 She is also the goddess of time.
 Remembering the last 19 years of Artown, she is the perfect beacon for the 20th anniversary.

-My goal for this image, as in all my images, is to depict a message or a theme as a personified character.
+Franz states that his goal for this image, as in all my images, is to depict a message or a theme as a personified character.
 In a sense, think of her as “Lady Artown…” The divine feminine is at the core of all the arts.
 Inspiration is also taken from the silhouette of the Statute of Liberty, the main symbol of which is “Freedom from Oppression.”
 This is exactly what art has the power to do.
 Like Lady Liberty’s crown (which is meant to represent “rays of light”), I will crown my main character with the famous starburst that sits atop the “Biggest Little City” arch in downtown Reno.
 This will bring us full circle, directly relating a Reno icon with the cosmos.

 In addition to the symbolism of this photograph, I will have Mnemosyne perched atop a small protrusion of rock, surrounded by water.
 Although Artown events happen all over the city, the “heart” of Artown lives at Wingfield Park.
 This park is surrounded by water and is essentially an island.
 This island will be the setting for our characters as you can see in the depiction.